Jiang Qing: Chinese names

-Jiang Qing was known by various names throughout her life, as well as Madam Mao.
+Jiang was known by various names throughout her life, as well as Madam Mao.
 Before her birth, her father named the baby Li Jinnan, where Jinnan means the "coming boy."
 When she was born, her father changed the name to Li Jinhai, meaning the "coming child."
-Therefore, Jiang Qing also called herself Li Jin.
+Therefore, Jiang also called herself Li Jin.
 Several other sources indicate her birth name Li Shumeng, which means "pure and simple."

 She adopted the name Li Yunhe during primary school.
 She told her biographer Roxane Witke that she liked the name because "Yunhe," meaning "crane in the cloud," sounded beautiful.
 In July 1933, during her first visit to Shanghai, she assumed the name Li He and worked as a teacher for local workers.
 On her second visit to Shanghai in June 1934, she used the alias Zhang Shuzhen.
 Later, when detained by the Nationalist government in October 1934, she identified herself as Li Yungu.

 In 1935, when she entered the entertainment industry, she took on the stage name Lan Ping, which means "blue apple".
 Although the name had no particular meaning, its bluntness made it unique.
-However, Jiang Qing did not favour this name due to its association with her scandals in Shanghai.
-She became known as Jiang Qing upon arriving in Yan'an, where Jiang means river and Qing means azure or "better than blue".
+However, Jiang did not favour this name due to its association with her scandals in Shanghai.
+She became known as Jiang upon arriving in Yan'an, where Jiang means river and Qing means azure or "better than blue".

 In 1991, when she was hospitalised in Beijing, she used the name Li Runqing.
 When she died in Beijing, her body was labelled with the pseudonym Li Zi.
 In March 2002, she was buried in Beijing by her school name Li Yunhe.

 English names

 In English, many contemporary articles used the Wade–Giles romanisation system to spell Chinese names.
 For this reason, some sources – especially older ones – spell her name "Chiang Ch'ing", while newer sources use Pinyin and spell her name "Jiang Qing".
-She was also known as Madame Mao, as the wife and widow of Mao Zedong.
+She was also known as Madame Mao.
 In accordance with Chinese customs in which women retain their maiden names after marriage, her surname remained unchanged in Chinese.